opencog/atomspace/opencog/persist/sql/README.md

 much as a factor of 100x for spinning disks, and a factor of 5x for SSD drives, based on measurements on actual AtomSpace workloads.

-Edit `postgresql.conf` (a typical location is `/etc/postgresql/9.6/main/postgresql.conf`) and make the changes below.
+Edit `postgresql.conf` (usually `/etc/postgresql/9.6/main/postgresql.conf`)
+and make the changes below.
 The first two changes are recommended by the [PostgreSQL wiki](http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server)
 ```
    shared_buffers = 24GB       # Change to 25% of installed RAM